sislam16/Binge-it/README.md

 ## BONUS (pick one or more!)

-**DO ATTEMPT ANY OF THESE UNLESS YOU ARE DONE WITH THE SPECIFICATIONS WE ASKED FOR IN YOUR APP ABOVE**
+⚠️ **DO NOT ATTEMPT ANY OF THESE UNLESS YOU ARE DONE WITH THE SPECIFICATIONS WE ASKED FOR IN YOUR APP ABOVE** ⚠️

 - Deploy your application on heroku & netlify
 - Make one of your endpoints (e.g. comments or users) support full CRUD using all 4 HTTP verb methods: